 Rub either softened butter or olive oil all over the outside of the turkey.
-Sprinkle salt generously on all sides of the outside of the turkey (skip added salt if you are using a brined turkey).
+Sprinkle salt generously on all sides of the outside of the turkey (do not add salt if you are using a brined turkey).
 Sprinkle pepper over the turkey as well.